As of April 8, 2020 at 43:30 p.m.

 - For the latest up to date information in SC check the SC DHEC website:

-If you are a residence hall student and need to return to campus to collect your personal items, a plan to do that is being developed by Student Life.
+If a student is a residence hall student and needs to return to campus to collect personal items, a plan to do that is being developed by Student Life.
+The plan will include a process where students may collect their personal items in smaller numbers at a time per hall to maintain the social distancing mandate.There will be no rush to return to collect belongings, and the university will be very accommodating to each student’s schedule.
 Direct information will be sent to resident students soon.

-We all value our sense of community at SWU; however, we must keep the health and well-being of the SWU family at the forefront.
-Campus is operating with as many employees working from home as possible.
-All services students need are available via technology.
+The university deeply values its sense of community; however, the health and well-being of the SWU family must be kept at the forefront during challenging times such as this.
+The campus is operating with as many employees working from home as possible.
+All needed services are available virtually or via technology by employees with great dedication and commitment to serving students.

-We will continue to closely monitor this rapidly changing situation.
+The university will continue to monitor this rapidly changing situation closely.

-Existing SWU Online classes continue to operate normally without any interruption.
+Existing SWU Online classes continue to operate normally without any interruption or change.

 Southern Wesleyan University has maintained an updated Infectious Disease Response Plan for many years.
 The purpose of the Infectious Disease Response Plan is to assist Southern Wesleyan in preparing for and responding to a possible infectious disease outbreak.
 This plan will assist the University in continuing to provide services to our students, faculty, and staff to prevent the spread of disease on campus during an outbreak.
 The University will also work with local and state agencies to ensure the best possible response for the health and safety of the campus, as well as the local and state populations.